 The misconception among patients and physicians that acid reflux is heartburn has had colossal negative health consequences, missing the reflux diagnosis for many.

-Wide Range of Silent Reflux Symptoms
+Silent Reflux Breathing Problems and Symptoms

 We examined the intake data from a large number of my patients with reflux and were surprised to find that only 17% ever had heartburn, and it was the chief complaint of only 7%.
 The data also suggested that most LPR patients had an average of six of these symptoms.